Last Updated on September 28, 2023

 Distance: an 8-minute walk

-Modeled after its namesake in Rome, the neoclassic Panthéon originally was constructed as Sainte-Genevieve Church, in honor of the patron saint of Paris.
-Its life as a church was short-lived, however, since it was completed right before the French Revolution, and the revolutionary government converted it into a mausoleum.
+Modeled after its namesake in Rome, the neoclassic Panthéon was initially constructed as Sainte-Genevieve Church in honor of the patron saint of Paris.
+However, its life as a church was short-lived since it was completed right before the French Revolution, and the revolutionary government converted it into a mausoleum.

 The building’s 220-foot-high dome is so extraordinary that Foucault used it to test his famous pendulum, proving the Earth rotates on its axis.

-It is a beautiful and stately building, whose “residents” are a “Who’s Who” of French history.
+It is a beautiful, stately building whose “residents” are a “Who’s Who” of French history.
 They include such luminaries as Voltaire, Rousseau, Victor Hugo, Emile Zola, Louis Braille, and Marat.
 The ashes of Marie Curie were moved here in 1995, more than 60 years after her death.

 Panthéon